proplot-dev/proplot/docs/why.rst

 * ...repeated legends.

 These sorts of redundancies are extremely common even in publications, where they waste valuable page space.
-They arise because this is the path of least resistance for the default API -- removing redundancies tends to require extra work.
+They arise because this is often the path of least resistance for the default API -- removing redundancies tends to require extra work.

 .. rubric:: Solution